-This is also known as your safe zone.
-All text and important visuals need to stay inside of this line.
-Again, just in case of a slight shift when cutting, you don’t want anything important to get cut off.
+Live is also known as your safe zone.
+All text and great visuals need to stay inside of this line.
+Again, just in case of a slight shift when cutting, you don’t want anything meaningful to get cut off.

 Also known as a cut line, this is where the printer aims to cut the card down to size.